frankiennamdi/haveibeenpwned/README.md

 # Tests

-All the test are integration test as they access the **haveibeenpwned** site.
-So it is possible to reach the rate limit if run repeatedly.
+All the tests are integration tests as they access the **haveibeenpwned** site.
+So it is possible to reach the rate limit if run repeatedly and frequently.
 This gives us 100 percent coverage.
 In the future some unit tests can be added.

 # Build